bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    to their scope.

-   -  **Session**: the cache entry is linked to the currently logged in user (i.e. is specific for each user and is invalidated when the user logs out).
+   -  **Session**: the cache entry is linked to the currently logged in user (i.e., is specific for each user and is invalidated when the user logs out).

    -  **Environment**: the cache entry is linked to current environment.